raycmorgan/Mu/README.md

 # Mu - a fast, streaming Node.js Mustache engine

+Warning: This version is not API compatible with 0.1.

 ## Install

 I have had some issues with my npm auth and got it in a bit of a rut, so for